sportsdunia logo

 Riyad Mahrez (Image Credit: X/@Mahrez22)

-Four-time English Premier League winner & current Al-Ahli attacker Riyad Mahrez is not only one of the African best player of all time, but also hailed as one of the best African players in Premier League history.
-He is one of those players who has made a lasting impact in the African football landscape.
-From being part of Leicester City’s 2015/16 EPL-winning team, which was no less than a modern-day fairytale story, to lifting the UEFA Champions League trophy in 2023 with an all-conquering Manchester City of Pep Guardiola, the Algerian has won every possible title domestically.
+The Al-Ahli star Riyad Mahrez is not only one of the best African player of all time, but also hailed as one of the best African players in Premier League history, having lifted the coveted Premier League titles four times with Leicester City and Man City respectively.
+The Algerian made a lasting impact on the African football landscape.
+From being part of Leicester City’s 2015-16 Premier League triumph, which was no less than a modern-day fairytale story, to lifting the UEFA Champions League trophy in 2023 with an all-conquering Manchester City led by Pep Guardiola.

-However, his biggest achievement will forever remain the victory over Senegal in the 2019 AFCON final, where he was also one of the top scorers in the tournament.
-After establishing his name as one of the best African players of all time, Mahrez is currently plying his trade with Al Ahli in Saudi Arabia.
-He has already netted 192 club goals and 32 International goals to date.
+However, Mahrez's biggest achievement will forever remain the victory over Senegal in the 2019 AFCON final, leading the Fennec Foxes to their first international success.
+The winger scored three goals in that campaign.
+After establishing his name as one of the best African players of all time, the 34-year-old is currently plying his trade with Al Ahli in Saudi Arabia.
+The ex-Premier League star Mahrez has amassed over 100 international caps for Algeria with 37 goals and 44 assists to date.

 Club AppsGoals/AssistsInternational AppsGoals/AssistsIndividual HonoursMajor Trophies Won